100-percent-brendan/godot-stm-wfc-solver/README.md

 - Improved tile layouts
 - Layering of multiple inter-connected tile sets
 - Integration of noise
+- Awareness of Godot terrain mappings
+- Rotation of tile patterns to smooth out probabilities
 - A multi-threading framework

 ## Included Enhancement